 - Social Justice

 We employ these values to best address the needs of the vibrant community of people infected and affected by HIV/AIDS in Oregon and southwest Washington.
 Our staff engage in a relationship of mutual responsibility in order to cultivate change and optimal health as defined by each individual.
 We in HIV/AIDS services are committed to treating the body, mind, and spirit through holistic and integrative approaches.

 Finally, HIV Services staff are acutely aware of the social determinants of HIV that often have a paralyzing effect on the community.
 Therefore, our work starts by acknowledging the unique experience of each individual within the larger context of society.
-We seek to understand the impact of intersecting forms of oppression including racism, sexism, ageism, ableism, transphobia, trauma, poverty, abuse, exploitation, dispossession, health disparity, and stigma; all of which act as barriers to the ability to realize one’s full potential.
+We seek to understand the impact of intersecting forms of oppression including racism, sexism, ageism, ableism, transphobia, trauma, poverty, abuse, exploitation, dispossession, health disparity, and stigma.
+These factors act as barriers to the ability to realize one’s full potential.
 Only by understanding systemic barriers and validating people’s experience with them, can we begin to break down those barriers to move forward, through, or around them.